GoogleCloudPlatform/prediction-try-java-python/README.md

 1. Customize the following files:

   - In shared/rc/client_secrets.json, replace the placeholder strings with your actual client id and client secret from the Google APIs console.

-   - In shared/rc/models.json, enter information about the model(s) you
-     would like to use , following the format shown for the two sample models.
+  - In shared/rc/models.json, enter information about the model(s) you would like to use, following the format shown for the two sample models.

-   - Java only: edit the file
-     gae-java/src/main/java/com/google/tryPredictionJava/web/IndexServlet.java
-     to specify your redirect URI, which should be your app's base URI + /auth_return, e.g. http://your-app-name.appspot.com/auth_return.
+  - Java only: edit the file gae-java/src/main/java/com/google/tryPredictionJava/web/IndexServlet.java to specify your redirect URI, which should be your app's base URI + /auth_return, e.g. http://your-app-name.appspot.com/auth_return.